 The tables appended to this report provide information on domestic cigarette sales and advertising and promotional activity by the largest manufacturers.
-The 2021 sales and expenditure information in the tables was compiled from data contained in special reports submitted to the Commission pursuant to compulsory process by the parent companies of the major manufacturers of cigarettes sold in the United States: Altria Group, Inc.; ITG Holdings USA Inc.; Reynolds American, Inc.; and Vector Group Ltd.
+The 2022 sales and expenditure information in the tables was compiled from data contained in special reports submitted to the Commission pursuant to compulsory process by the parent companies of the major manufacturers of cigarettes sold in the United States: Altria Group, Inc.; ITG Holdings USA Inc.; Reynolds American, Inc.; and Vector Group Ltd.

-The total number of cigarettes sold decreased from 2020 to 2021, but marketing expenditures increased over that same time period.
-The market share of menthol cigarettes has more
+The total number of cigarettes sold decreased from 2021 to 2022, and marketing